-This is a visuospatial learning and memory test in which participants are given a 6x6 checkerboard with 10 counters placed in specific locations.
+This is a visuospatial learning and memory test in which participants ooard with 10 counters are given a 6x6 checkerboard with 10 counters placed in specific locations.
 After 10 seconds, the person tries to replicate the pattern on a blank checkerboard.
 The test is repeated three times, followed by a 20-25 minute interval, after which they try to recall and replicate the pattern again.